cayesoneira/miniTRASGO-documentation/docs/data/shape.md

 - **Rate**.
 The total rate of events given a certain trigger.

 ### Advanced analysis
-- Tracking
+- Tracking: angular distribution of cosmic ray incident direction.
-- Multiplicity of the events (just how many particles are involved in each opened time window)
+- Multiplicity of the events (just how many particles are involved in each opened time window).
+- Particle discrimination or identification.
+- Time distribution between events, particles, bundles...